_isle_of_wight_england_NIC_1109.jpg)

 How to get in?

-The two wrecks lie inshore of Peel Bank and within the buoyed Wootton Creek water-skiing area.
-The water-skiing area is centred on unlit Peel Wreck Buoy that is about ¾ of a mile northwest of the approach to Wootton Creek.
+Two wrecks within a designated water-skiing area on the approaches and the dangerous Wootton Rocks close to the entrance are the primary hazards for vessels approaching from the west.
+They lie inshore of Peel Bank and within the buoyed Wootton Creek water-skiing area.
+The water-skiing area is centred on the unlit Peel Wreck Buoy that is about ¾ of a mile northwest of the approach to Wootton Creek.
 Steering a course parallel to the shore but outside the water-skiing area, if it is marked, and keeping the Peel Wreck port hand marker buoy to starboard clears both wrecks.

-The dangerous Wootton Rocks off the entrance is a ⅓ of a mile long rock ledge, lying east-west, and located about 300 metres northward of the forested Wootton Point.
+The dangerous Wootton Rocks off the entrance is a ⅓ of a mile-long rock ledge, lying east-west, and located about 300 metres northward of the forested Wootton Point.
 Its position is indicated by an unlit red beacon situated on its north-eastern end.

 The piles of the approach channel will be clearly seen long before the start platform is passed.